 startLine property

-When a region object represents a text region, it MAY contain a property named startLine whose value is a positive integer equal to the line number of the line containing the first character in the region.
+When a region object represents a text region specified by line/column properties, it SHALL contain a property named startLine whose value is a positive integer equal to the line number of the line containing the first character in the region.

-If startLine is absent, its value SHALL be inferred as specified in §3.22.2.

 startColumn property

-When a region object represents a text region, it MAY contain a property named startColumn whose value is a positive integer equal to the column number of the first character in the region.
+When a region object represents a text region specified by line/column properties, it MAY contain a property named startColumn whose value is a positive integer equal to the column number of the first character in the region.

-If startColumn is absent, its value SHALL be inferred as specified in §3.22.2.
+If startColumn is absent, it SHALL default to 1.

 endLine property

-When a region object represents a text region, it MAY contain a property named endLine whose value is a positive integer equal to the line number of the line containing the last character in the region.
+When a region object represents a text region specified by line/column properties, it MAY contain a property named endLine whose value is a positive integer equal to the line number of the line containing the last character in the region.

-If endLine is absent, its value SHALL be inferred as specified in §3.22.2.
+If endLine is absent, it SHALL default to startColumn.

 endColumn property

-When a region object represents a text region, it MAY contain a property named endColumn whose value is an integer whose value is one greater than the column number of the last character in the region.
+When a region object represents a text region specified by line/column properties, it MAY contain a property named endColumn whose value is an integer whose value is one greater than the column number of the last character in the region.

-If endColumn is absent, its value SHALL be inferred as specified in §3.22.2.
+If endColumn is absent, it SHALL default to a value one greater than the column number of the last character on the line, excluding any newline sequence.

 charOffset property

-When a region object represents a text region, it MAY contain a property named charOffset whose value is an integer equal to the zero-based character offset of the first character in the region from the beginning of the file.
+When a region object represents a text region specified by offset/length properties, it SHALL contain a property named charOffset whose value is an integer equal to the zero-based character offset of the first character in the region from the beginning of the file.

-If charOffset is absent, it SHALL be inferred as specified in §3.22.2.

 charLength property

-When a region object represents a text region, it MAY contain a property named charLength whose value is a non-negative integer equal to the number of characters in the region.
-If the region consists of 0 characters (an insertion point), then either charLength SHALL be absent, or it SHALL have the value 0.
+When a region object represents a text region specified by offset/length properties, it MAY contain a property named charLength whose value is a non-negative integer equal to the number of characters in the region.
+If charLength is absent, it SHALL default to 0, which SHALL be interpreted as an insertion point at the position specified by charOffset (§3.22.9).

-The sum of charOffset (§3.22.9) and charLength SHALL be greater than or equal to 0 and less than or equal to the number of characters in the file.
+The sum of charOffset and charLength SHALL be greater than or equal to 0 and less than or equal to the number of characters in the file.